BramP33/Holiday-blackbox/Software/flutter_frontend/README.md

 ## Requirements
 - Flutter 3.16 or newer (Dart 3.1+) on the Raspberry Pi or a Linux workstation
 - Raspberry Pi OS Lite (Bookworm) with the Flask backend (`blackbox-web`) running
-- GStreamer packages for video playback on Linux: `sudo apt install gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-libav`
+- GStreamer packages for video playback on Linux: `sudo apt install gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-bad gstreamer1.0-libav`
+- MPV runtime libraries for the media_kit backend: `sudo apt install libmpv1 libmpv-dev`
 - Fonts: the default Roboto shipped with Flutter is used; add extra fonts if desired

 ## Getting Started